-THE FIRST ELVIS CUT-OUT ALBUMS began appearing in the mid 1970s.
-The titles deleted were mostly those that followed the triumph of the televised Aloha special: from LOVE LETTERS FROM ELVIS on, there was one incredibly disappointing album after another, each with diminishing sales.
+ELVIS CUT-OUT ALBUMS began appearing in the mid 1970s.
+The dawning of the age of Elvis cut-outs opened with a handful of titles from a few years earlier that had been deleted due to diminishing sales.
 This article is an overview of the cut-out bins of the ’70s and the Elvis albums that found their way to them.
 1

 Stores that had never contemplated a bargain bin in their record department started one and record buying was never the same.
 But these records should have had a huge impact on the early record collectors price guides, but did not.

 So here are a handful of once common cut-outs that remain affordable forty years later!
 This article was published simultaneously with “on my first published price guide” and there will be some overlapping of text.
 I added a section unique to this post addressing Elvis albums as cut-outs.
 2

 The first Elvis album that I saw at a discounted price was the UK pressing of CALIFORNIA HOLIDAY, which I found in the basement of McCrory’s in 1967, one of the few stores in Wilkes-Barre to have a bargain bin for records.
 This was also the first imported Elvis album that I had ever seen: RCA Victor was very protective of their market and a non-US pressing in an American store was a rare thing in those days.
 But it was not defaced or marked in any way as a cut-out.
 It was in the 99¢ section, and so I bought it.
 I did not see a deleted Elvis album with a cut-out mark until the 1970s.